 Ski Portillo

-The yellow hotel on Laguna del Inca — a single-property classic.
+The yellow hotel on Laguna del Inca, a weekly cycle that ski racers have loved for decades.

 - Vertical